Wallet Attestation

 JSON object with name/value pairs, identifying a Credential format supported by the Wallet.

-The JOSE header of the Wallet Attestation JWT MUST contain:
+The JOSE header of the Wallet Attestation JWT MUST contain the following parameters:

 JOSE header